VA Palo Alto Health Care System

 Thomas J. Fitzgerald III, CHESP | 650-493-5000

-Mr. Fitzgerald is a service-connected disabled Veteran who served in the U.S. Army for 16 years as a medical non-commissioned officer.
-During that time, he served in support of Operation Desert Storm.
-Mr. Fitzgerald began his VA Career in 1988 as a Nursing Assistant at the North Chicago VA Medical Center, Ill., in numerous positions, including Housekeeping Aid, Housekeeping Assistant General Foreman, Assistant Chief Environmental Care and Operations, and the Chief of Environmental Care and Operations.
-He served as Chief of Environmental Management Service at the VA Palo Alto Health Care System, and the Assistant Director at the VA Palo Alto Health Care System from October 2006 to May 2011 and the Associate Director May 2011 to February 2013.
+Mr. Fitzgerald is a Service Connected Disabled Veteran who served in the U.S Army active and reserve for 16 years as a Medical Non Commissioned Officer and served in support of Operation Desert Storm in 1991.
+Mr. Fitzgerald began his VA Career in 1988 as a Nursing Assistant at the North Chicago VAMC and held the following positions at the North Chicago VAMC, Housekeeping Aid, Housekeeping Assistant General Foreman, Assistant Chief Environmental Care and Operations and Chief Environmental Care and Operations, Chief Environmental Management Service at the VA Palo Alto Health Care System and Assistant Director for VA Palo Alto Health Care System.

 Lawrence L Leung, M.D. | 650-493-5000

 Dr. Lawrence L. Leung is the Chief of Staff at the VA Palo Alto Health Care System.
 He was appointed to the position on May 28, 2006.